bloominstituteoftechnology/web-module-challenge-intro-to-js/README.md

 Using VSCode and Command Line:

 1. Fork repo and add TL as collaborator on Github.
+X
 2. Clone your fork (not Lambda's repo by mistake!).
+X
 3. `cd` into your newly cloned repository.
+X
 4. Create a new branch by typing `git checkout -b <firstName-lastName>`.
+X

 ### Task 2: Complete MVP Requirements

 Find the `index.js` file and complete the tasks as written.
+X

 As you work on your code you should make use of `console.log` to check your progress and debug.
+X

 ### Task 2b: Exit Ticket